 Rules of the Road

-Motor vehicles must abide by speed limits and yield to others
+Motor vehicles and electric-assist bikes must abide by speed limits and yield to others.

 Scooters, skateboards and in-line skates are not allowed on Three-Mile Drive.